otrv4/otrv4/draft.md

 g2 = (433103962059265674580308903270602732554589039120240665786107503148578357355610867319637982957210103802741854255963765310708419199319826, 637671230437811306883071736319873166937007728586178661428553286712849083212910048075550542694415936278788300723371476615776878488331711)

-Regarding to elliptic curve operations, we use ⊕ to represent PointAddition, ⊗ to represent ScalarMultiplication and ⊖ to represent point substraction in the following definitions.
+Regarding to elliptic curve operations, we use:

+⊕ to represent point additions,
+⊗ to represent scalar multiplications, and
+⊖ to represent point subtractions.

 ### Dual Receiver Key Generation: DRGen()